Discover more from Design Buddy

 Reframing

-#29: Sometimes the way to answer a problem isn’t to find the solution immediately but reframe it.
+Sometimes the way to solve a problem isn’t to find the answer right away but to reframe it.

-Whenever a new season of my favorite TV show is released, I would binge-watch to the end of the episodes on a single weekend.
-Streaming platforms are changing the way we watch television with thousands of movies and TV shows available at any time.
-The next episode is 5 seconds away or just a single tap from the "Next Episode" button.
+Whenever a new season of my favorite TV show is released, I binge-watch all the episodes in a single weekend.
+Streaming platforms are changing how we watch television, with thousands of movies and TV shows available anytime.
+The next episode is just 5 seconds away or a single tap on the "Next Episode" button.

-If I recall back to the days when I was a kid, I had to wait for the next week for a new episode.
+If I think back to when I was a kid, I had to wait a week for a new episode of my favorite show.
 I remember eagerly anticipating a new episode of Mighty Morphin Power Rangers every week.

-Research suggests that watching multiple episodes of your favorite show in a row causes your brain to release a chemical called dopamine, which makes you feel happy and excited.
+Research suggests that watching multiple episodes of your favorite show in a row causes your brain to release dopamine, a chemical that makes you feel happy and excited.
 This can become a bit like getting addicted to drugs.
-So, the more you binge-watch, the more your brain wants you to keep watching—and it's bad for your brain.
-Studies have shown that watching a significant amount of television during middle age is linked to an increase in memory loss and a decline in fine motor skills.1
+The more you binge-watch, the more your brain wants you to keep watching—and it's bad for you.
+Studies have shown that watching a lot of television during middle age is linked to increased memory loss and a decline in motor skills.1

-I'm wondering why Netflix doesn't frame this as a well-being consideration and why they don't take a stance on this matter as Google does.
-Perhaps, it could potentially affect their business as it goes against Netflix's "north star," which measures the time users spend watching.
-Even the CEO mentioned years ago that Netflix's competition is sleep.3 We wouldn't want Netflix to cancel so many shows that fail to meet their completion rate target4.
+I wonder why Netflix doesn't frame this as a well-being consideration and why they don't take a stance on this matter like Google does.
+Perhaps it could potentially affect their business since it goes against Netflix's "north star," which measures the time users spend watching.
+Even the CEO mentioned years ago that Netflix's competition is sleep.3 – and they are also quite aggressive in canceling shows that fail to meet their completion rate target4.

 What if Netflix or other streaming platforms wanted to tackle this problem without treating it as a major well-being concern?

-How could they reframe the issue in a fun and entertaining manner?
+How could they reframe the issue in a fun way?

-If the answer is no, then you might need to take a detour: Reframe the problem.
+If the answer is no, then you might need to reframe.

-Reframing, in short, means examining different perspectives to discover if there are new and better ideas available.
-These ideas could be more efficient, more effective, or more feasible as quick wins.
+Reframing means looking at different perspectives to see if there are new and better ideas.
+These ideas could be more efficient, more effective, or quicker to implement for the same problem.

 Perhaps you have heard of the famous Slow Elevator Problem5.
-The owner of an office building was receiving complaints about the elevator being very old and moving quite slowly.
-This had left the people who rented office spaces there feeling unhappy.
-Some of these renters were even discussing the possibility of leaving due to this elevator problem.
-When the owner asked these individuals for ideas on how to fix things, they came up with a few suggestions.
-Some said you could buy a completely new elevator.
-Others thought that if you put in a stronger engine, the elevator might start moving faster.
+The owner of an office building was receiving complaints about the elevator being very old and moving slowly.
+This made the people who rented office spaces there unhappy.
+Some renters were even considering leaving because of this elevator problem.
+When the owner asked for ideas on how to fix it, they had a few suggestions.
+Some said to buy a completely new elevator.
+Others thought that installing a stronger engine might make the elevator move faster.

 What if this problem were an opportunity?
 How would I approach it differently?